-Cloth Tunic.-Upper edge of bar to be midway between 1st and 2nd buttons of tunic, the inner edge of the senior decoration medal commencing one inch back from the line of the ends of the button holes.
+Cloth Tunic :-Upper edge of bar to be midway between 1st and 2nd buttons of Tunic, the inner edge of the senior decoration or medal commencing one inch down from the line of the ends of the button holes.

 Service Dress (Blue or Khaki).-To be attached to the garment immediately above the medal ribbons so as to cover them.